 Wide receiver is the position in which analysts have the most different inputs for analyzing prospects.
 This is because it is by far the hardest position to analyze, whether that be grinding film or navigating through advanced metrics.
 This is because the college game for wide receivers is so drastically different than how the position is played in the NFL.
 Wide receivers have less room to operate, they are hit at the line of scrimmage, and they are playing against more skilled and more athletic defenders than they ever have.
 In this segment, we will be exploring historical hit rates with draft capital and age as the only two components.

-Staff Writer for @DFF_Dynasty. #DynastyFootball #FantasyFootball
+Director of Operations for @DFF_Dynasty. #DynastyFootball #FantasyFootball